BelaPlatform/pybela/readme.md

 # Prototypes for pyBelaAPI

 - `cpp/PyBela.h`: Runtime cpp pyBelaAPI -- to be called and used inside of a Bela program
-- `python/pyBela.py`: Python pyBelaAPI -- interacts with the cpp API but can also interact outside of the Bela program (i.e., non-runtime operations, like moving and creating files, running and stopping Bela programs).
+- `python-pyBela/pyBela.py`: Python pyBelaAPI -- interacts with the cpp API but can also interact outside of the Bela program (i.e., non-runtime operations, like moving and creating files, running and stopping Bela programs).
+- `python-pyBela/notebooks/` contains pseudocode of the pyBela API usage

-### non-runtime side of the API
+### non-runtime side of the API (discarded for now)

 So there's still lacking a prototype for a **cpp library** that will listen and execute non-runtime commands coming from python (like running and stopping Bela programs) -- I am not very sure how to do this and this is probably better implemented by someone familiar with the Bela core.